fdnd/styleguide.fdnd.nl/README.md

 # FDND Styleguide

-It's a styleguide for FDND!
+It's a styleguide for FDND using [Parcel](https://parceljs.org/)!

 ## Develop

 Start a dev environment using `npm start` which will run a basic webserver on localhost:1234.
+Change all things needed in the `/src` folder and deploy your changes using the steps below.

 ## Deploy